Academy Professor Emeritus

 I retired as Head of the Cognitive and Systematic Musicology Laboratory in 2019.
 Nevertheless, I remain active with a number of ongoing research projects.

 I would like to understand why music is so enjoyable.
 Why precisely do people fall in love with music?
 What makes sounds appealing (and unappealing)?
 Why do listeners have different musical tastes?
-How does culture shape our musical experience?
+How does culture shape our musical experiences?

 In general, our approach to music research combines music analytic, behavioral, physiological, computational, and anthropological methods.